 - (a) First Capital is involved in litigation and claims which arise from time to time in the normal course of business.
-In the opinion of Management, none of these contingencies, individually or in the aggregate, would result in a liability that would have a material adverse effect on the financial position of FCR. - (b) First Capital is contingently liable, jointly and severally or as guarantor, for approximately \$65.6 million (December 31, 2019 \$77.5 million) to various lenders in connection with certain third-party obligations, including, without limitation, loans advanced to its joint arrangement partners secured by the partners' interest in the joint arrangements and underlying assets. - (c) First Capital is contingently liable by way of a put option on its co-owners' 40% interest in the hotel property, subject to the co-owner providing thirty days' prior notice of its intent to exercise its option.
-As of June 30, 2020, no such notice has been received.
-The purchase price for the put option is based on a fixed price formula that results in a discount to current fair value of approximately 20%.
-The put option would be satisfied primarily through the settlement of a loan currently advanced from First Capital to the co-owner.
+In the opinion of Management, none of these contingencies, individually or in the aggregate, would result in a liability that would have a material adverse effect on the financial position of FCR. - (b) First Capital is contingently liable, jointly and severally or as guarantor, for approximately \$65.6 million (December 31, 2019 \$77.5 million) to various lenders in connection with certain third-party obligations, including, without limitation, loans advanced to its joint arrangement partners secured by the partners' interest in the joint arrangements and underlying assets. - (c) First Capital was contingently liable by way of a put option on its co-owners' 40% interest in the hotel property, which was exercised in the third quarter.
+The Trust purchased the remaining 40% interest in the strategic hotel property in October 2020.
+The purchase price for the 40% interest of \$29.8 million was based on a fixed price formula that resulted in a discount to current fair value.
+The put option was satisfied primarily through the settlement of a loan in the amount of \$20.0 million advanced from First Capital to the co-owner.
+In addition to the hotel operations, the property earns rental income from retail tenants and on-going service and management fees from the condominiums located above the hotel component.

-39 FIRST CAPITAL REIT SECOND QUARTER REPORT 2020
+FIRST CAPITAL REIT THIRD QUARTER REPORT 2020